fmay/temp/.guides/sections.md

 step: 7-if-2

 ---
 Take a look at the preview now.
-It is more interesting in that all of our caged birds are neatly laid out.
+It is more interesting as all of our caged birds are neatly laid out within the cage.

 Take a look at `main.js` and see if you can figure out how it works.
+Note that we have created our own function `checkBird()` to handle things.
+We could have put the `checkBird()` code within our loop but this shows a way in which we use a function instead.

 ## Video
 Here's a video if you want the guided tour of the code.

+![VIDEO]

 ## Nested if statements
 There is no pun intended here, but if you look at the code, you can see an example of *nesting*.